What Are VCU Labels?

 A VCU label indicates that a unit meets the requirements of other (non-VCS) standards programs or is eligible/qualifies to be traded in specific markets.
 A VCU can be associated with multiple labels.

 Certification labels relate to standards or programs developed by non-profit or governmental organizations

 Upon submission of the required documentation to the Verra Registry, certification labels can be applied to VCUs if units comply with the requirements from the following approved standards.

 Sustainable Development Verified Impact Standard (SD VISta)

 Required documentation is a certificate issued by the Thailand Greenhouse Gas Management Organization (TGO) indicating a project’s conformance with the Crown Standard.
-Information about the required documentation is available here.
+View information about the required documentation.

 Notice: SOCIALCARBON labels will only be applied to VCUs issued on or before 31 December 2023.

 The required documentation (see below) is available on the W+ Standard website.